-- ✓ Annual election of all directors - √ 8 of 10 directors are independent - ✓ Independent chairperson - Regular board and committee executive sessions by non-management and independent directors - ✓ Mandatory director retirement age of 72 - ✓ Stock ownership requirement for directors and officers - ✓ Prohibition on hedging and pledging of securities for directors and officers - ✓ Annual self-evaluations of the board and committees
+- ✓ Annual election of all directors - ✓ 9 of our 11 current directors, and 9 of our 10 director nominees, are independent - ✓ Independent chairperson - ✓ Regular board and committee executive sessions by non-management and independent directors - ✓ Mandatory director retirement age of 72 - ✓ Stock ownership requirement for directors and officers - Prohibition on hedging and pledging of securities for directors and officers - Annual self-evaluations of the board and committees

-- ✓ Majority vote resignation policy for directors in uncontested elections - ✓ Compensation clawback policy - ✓ Stock retention requirement for officers - Mandatory continuing education requirements for our directors - ✓ No shareholder rights plan - ✓ Independent audit, compensation, and corporate governance and nominating committees - Robust codes of conduct and ethics, reviewed by our directors - ✓ Significant participation by the board in succession planning
+- Majority vote resignation policy for directors in uncontested elections - Compensation clawback policy - Stock retention requirement for officers - Mandatory continuing education requirements for our directors - ✓ No shareholder rights plan - Independent audit, compensation, and corporate governance and nominating committees - Robust codes of conduct and ethics, reviewed by our directors - ✓ Significant participation by the board in succession planning

 Our relationship with our shareholders and the investment community is of great importance to our company.
 To that end, shareholder engagement is a consideration in the performance evaluation of members of our executive team.
 Aside from our normal corporate communications, we engage with shareholders, the investment community, and interest groups through our participation in various utility and investment conferences, mini road shows, and one-on-one meetings and telephone discussions with investors.
-During those meetings we solicit input on topics such as corporate governance, executive leadership, dividends, disclosure and corporate communications, transparency, and sustainability.
+During those meetings, we solicit input on topics such as corporate governance, executive leadership, dividends, disclosure and corporate communications, transparency, and sustainability.

-Our 2015 Performance:
+Our 2017 Performance Highlights

-We had a successful year during 2015 in a number of respects.
-We:
+We had a successful year during 2017 in a number of respects: